henrykironde/starter-hugo-research-group/content/authors/lindsey-Garner/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Alumni
+- Ernest-lab
 ---

-Ellen works on core-transient dynamics and the dynamics of ecological communities.
+Lindsey manages and coordinates the Everglades research project.